mapping-commons/sssom/src/docs/spec-model.md

 As mentioned briefly above, there are two different types of slots in the `MappingSet` class:

-* slots that provide informations about the set itself;
+* slots that provide information about the set itself;
-* slots that provide informations about all the mappings in the set.
+* slots that provide information about all the mappings in the set.

 The latter are called “propagatable slots”.
 In the LinkML model, they are marked with a `propagated` annotation whose value is set to `true`.